GIfatahTH/animator/README.md

 }
 ```

-You can nest many Animator with different setting (tween, duration, curve, repeats and cycles) to do a complex animation:
+You can nest many animators with a different setting (tween, duration, curve, repeats, and cycles) to do a complex animation:

-This is a simple example of how to animate the the scale and rotation independently.
+This is a simple example of how to animate the scale and rotation independently.

 ```dart
 import 'package:flutter/material.dart';